-If a person suspects that he / she or a loved one is suffering from paranoia, it is important to remember that the condition is treatable and seek the help of a professional as soon as possible.
+If a person suspects that he / she or a loved one is suffering from Hair-pulling Disorder, it is important to remember that the condition is treatable and seek the help of a professional as soon as possible.

 Paranoia is the unfounded suspicion and distrust of other people or organizations.
 It is a condition characterized by delusions of persecution, unfounded jealousy or exaggerated self-interest typically incorporated into an organized system.
 Paranoia can be an aspect of personality disorders or drug addiction or be part of a break with reality (such as schizophrenia).